 When I travel on my bicycle, one of the most common questions I’m asked is “how did you get your bike here?”

 It turns out that taking a bicycle on an airplane as checked luggage is fairly easy, and can be cheap or even free if you plan carefully.
 Whether you’re traveling for an out-of-town race or between continents on a world tour, it’s often cheaper to fly with a bike as checked luggage than to ship it separately.

 I’ll be honest, I was pretty nervous the first time I tried taking a bike on a plane!
-That tense wait by the oversize baggage claim can seem endless!
-But since then I’ve done it ten times on/between four different continents, and it’s worked out fine every single time.
+That tense wait by the oversize baggage claim can seem endless.
+But since then I’ve done it over a dozen times on/between four different continents, and it’s worked out fine every single time.
 If you’re worried about giving it a try, I promise it’s not as hard as you think.